ogrieb/ogrieb.github.io/_posts/2016-12-25-site-launch-learning-curve.md

 theme: jekyll-theme-cayman
 ```

-Besides that file, there was only an exemplary `index.html`.
-The CSS content seemed to have become included implicitly with the Pages' provided themes.
+Besides that file, there was only the theme's showcasing `index.md`.
+The html as well as the CSS content seemed to have become included implicitly.
+The `index.md` only included markdown content for the page's body.
+So I was a bit lost, how to costumize the page's layout itself?
+The pages title in the header for example was shown as 'ogrieb.github.io' and I had no idea where that value came from.
+The guide I looked at before had the page-header explicitly set in the `_layouts` folder.

 ToBeContinued